 A lot of webinar tools come with interactive whiteboards, surveys and polls, live-chat features which make them far more personalized, engaging and interactive for your audience.

-These are just some of the reasons as to why webinars have been exploding in popularity in recent times.
+These are just some of the reasons why webinars have been exploding in popularity in recent times.

 Webinars come with tons of customizable features as well as support various content formats such as: